tallan/angular-electron/README.md

 and don't forget to add it to your imports in the same file.

-Now open your app.component.ts file and replace the contents with the follwing.
+Now open your app.component.ts file and replace the contents with the following.
 Note we are just adding the electron service from ngx-electron and injecting it into the constructor.
 OnInit we are using the electron API to update the title based upon if the app is running in the browser or Electron.

 ```
 import { Component } from '@angular/core';